Keith Krepfle: Professional career

-Despite being drafted in the fifth round of the 1974 NFL draft by the Philadelphia Eagles, Krepfle chose to sign with the Jacksonville Sharks of the World Football League.
+Despite being drafted 115th overall in the fifth round of the 1974 NFL draft by the Philadelphia Eagles, Krepfle chose to sign with the Jacksonville Sharks of the World Football League.
 All-pro tight end Charle Young was already entrenched with the Eagles and the Sharks offered Krepfle a guaranteed contract.
 Just 14 games into the season the Sharks went bankrupt and the team folded.
 The following season Krepfle signed a contract with the Eagles to play in the NFL.

 After limited playing time his first two seasons with the Eagles, Charle Young was traded to the Los Angeles Rams for QB Ron Jaworski prior to the 1977 season.
 This created an opening for Krepfle to shine.
 As a full-time starter for the Eagles, Krepfle would have over 150 catches for nearly 2,500 yards and 19 touchdowns.
 Keith became the first Eagle to ever catch a touch down in the Super Bowl during their appearance in Super Bowl XV.

 Following seven seasons with the Eagles, Krepfle played one additional season with the Atlanta Falcons.